hidevopsio/hiboot/examples/db/bolt/README.md

 As you can see below, the usage is extremely simple, hiboot support dependency injection, all you have to do is config data source in application.yml, add tags in struct, then you have database repository injected in your service.

+You don't have to learn the bolt database API, hiboot hide all complexities behind the scenes.

 ## Application entry point

 main.go